 What is Tri-M?
 Tri-M Music Honor Society (Modern Music Masters) is the international music honor society for middle/junior high and high school students.
 It is designed to recognize students for their academic and musical achievements, reward them for their accomplishments and service activities, and to inspire other students to excel at music and leadership.
 Through more than 5,500 chartered chapters, Tri-M has helped thousands of young people provide years of service through music in schools throughout the world.
 Tri-M is a program of the National Association for Music Education.

-Membership Because Tri-M® is an honor society rather than a social club, prospective members must submit the online application and include 2 letters of recommendation.
-One letter must be from current LHS Music Department faculty.
+Membership Because Tri-M® is an honor society rather than a social club, prospective members must submit the online application and include 2 recommendation forms.
+One form must be from current LHS Music Department faculty.
 Eligible students must show outstanding scholarship, leadership, service, and character.
 Make sure you review the guidelines for eligibility and the point system used to determine good standing at the end of each school year.

 We wish encourage more students to excel in music and other academic areas and to offer students leadership opportunities through service-learning experiences.